 If your prospect needs a little more convincing, don’t be too shy to throw some social proofing and testimonials from clients you’ve worked with.
 This is your time to brag about the work you’ve done for previous clients and show them how your service has an impact on their business.

-How to Start Selling with Your SEO Proposal
+How to sell SEO with your SEO Proposal

-A great SEO proposal can stand alone and sell itself.
-But to get that extra push your prospects need to close, you’ll need the extra sales ammunition through ample preparation:
+A great sample SEO proposal can stand alone and sell itself.
+However, get that extra push to seal the deal by putting in an extra bit of effort:

 Research About Your Prospects

-Doing prep can make a big difference in how you position your agency when you’re pitching to SEO prospects.
-If you haven’t done your homework and taken the time to know their needs and business, you’ll have a less effective pitch.
+Doing prep can make a big difference in how you position your agency when pitching to SEO prospects.
+If you haven’t done your homework and taken the time to know their business needs, you’ll have a less effective pitch.

 Pitch It Like You’re Telling A Story

-The most effective way of pitching with your SEO proposal is through storytelling.
+The most effective way of pitching with your search engine optimization proposal is through storytelling.
 Notice how the proposal above is arranged in a logical manner and doesn’t simply jump to the timeline and deliverables section.

-When you pitch using an SEO proposal, don’t jump into the details of your service without explaining the value it offers.
+When you pitch using an SEO plan template, don’t jump into the details of your service without explaining the value it offers.
 If you do, you’re giving prospects an opportunity to jump into objections early on.
-Let your client view themselves as the “hero” and you’re there to help them strategize and execute their SEO plan that enables them to win more business.
+Let your clients view themselves as the “hero” and you’re there to help them strategize and execute the SEO plan that enables them to win more business.

 Provide Supplementary Documentation

 Ever heard of a pitch kit?
 Be sure to have one prepared.
-This should include impressive marketing materials that you can use to supplement your proposal, such as a case study, a white paper, or even an infographic.
-Our downloadable pitch kit comes bundled with an SEO proposal sample, case study and pitch deck.
+This should include impressive marketing materials that you can use to supplement your proposals, such as a case study, a white paper, or even an infographic.
+Our downloadable pitch kit comes bundled with a sample SEO proposal, case study, and pitch deck.
 The more materials you have on hand, the easier it will be for you to showcase expertise.